BrandonWilliamsCS/paint-by-numbers/Notes.md

     1. happens automatically after upload
 1. generation of outline corner points
     1. automatic, followed by user tweaking
-1. grouping of boundries into segments
+1. grouping of boundries into pieces
-    1. results in a list of (optionally named) segments, represented by sets of adjacency edges
+    1. results in a list of (optionally named) pieces, represented by sets of adjacency edge chains
 1. generation of bezier outlines
     1. will erase any existing outline approximations
 1. user placement of secondary dividers